Icinga/icinga2/doc/21-development.md

 >
 > This isn't officially supported yet, just a few hints how you can do it yourself.

-armhf on Raspberry Pi, ccache:
+The following examples source from armhf on Raspberry Pi.

+#### ccache

 ```
 apt install -y ccache